datacoves/docs/docs/how-tos/airflow/send-slack-notifications.md

 As stated in [how to send email notifications](/how-tos/airflow/send-emails.md), Airflow allows multiple ways to inform users about DAGs and tasks status.

 Furthermore, it's important to understand Airflow handles these 4 status (`failure`, `retry`, `success` and `missed SLA`) via callbacks.
-You can learn more about them [here](https://airflow.apache.org/docs/apache-airflow/2.2.1/logging-monitoring/callbacks.html)
+You can learn more about them [here](https://airflow.apache.org/docs/apache-airflow/2.2.1/logging-monitoring/callbacks.html).

 Below we explain how to use those callbacks to send Slack notifications.

 ## Prepare Slack

 To send messages in Slack, you must first create a Slack App, which will act as a "bot" that sends messages.
-Visit [https://api.slack.com/apps](https://api.slack.com/apps) to start
+Visit [https://api.slack.com/apps](https://api.slack.com/apps) to start.

 ![Slack Apps](./assets/slack_apps.png)